Committee of Both Kingdoms: Creation

-The four Scottish commissioners presented their commission from Scottish Estates to the English Parliament on 5 February.
-On 16 February, so that the two kingdoms should be "joined in their counsels as well as in their forces", the English Parliament passed an ordinance (Ordinance concerning the Committee of both Kingdoms) to form a joint "Committee of the Two Kingdoms" to sit with the four Scottish Commissioners.
-The ordinance named seven members from the House of Lords and fourteen from the House of Commons to sit on the committee and ordained that six were to be a quorum, always in the proportion of one Lord to two Commoners, and of the Scottish Commissioners meeting with them two were to be a quorum.
+The four Scottish commissioners presented their commission from the Estates of Scotland to the English Parliament on 5 February.
+On 16 February, so that the two kingdoms should be "joined in their counsels as well as in their forces", the English Parliament passed an ordinance (Ordinance concerning the Committee of both Kingdoms) to form a joint "Committee of the Two Kingdoms" to sit with the four Scottish commissioners.
+The ordinance named seven members from the House of Lords and fourteen from the House of Commons to sit on the committee and ordained that six were to be a quorum, always in the proportion of one member of the House of Lords to two of the House of Commons, and of the Scottish commissioners meeting with them two were to be a quorum.